patriklindstrom/mybestrepo/LongStormyNight.md

 -"This is not a clearcase against you Linus," Charlie replied fast.
 -"But do you not agree that there might be subversive thoughts of your previous commitments?"

+-"You cannot handle another clone of me" said Linus